platformsh/symfonyflex-bridge/README.md

 * The Symfony Flex `APP_SECRET` is set based on the `PLATFORM_PROJECT_ENTROPY` variable, which is provided for exactly this purpose.

+* The `MAILER_URL` variable is set based on the `PLATFORM_SMTP_HOST` variable.
+That will be used by SwiftMailer if it is installed.
+If not installed this value will be safely ignored.

 * If no `APP_ENV` value is set, it will default to `prod`.